John Rich: Personal life

 John Rich and his wife, Joan, married on December 6, 2008.
 He has two sons, Cash and Colt.
+Rich is an outspoken Christian and credits his faith for his decision to withdraw from the mainstream music industry in favor of a more independent music career.

 Political views

 Rich is a strong supporter of the Republican Party.
 In the 2008 U.S. presidential race, Rich originally supported Fred Thompson.
 He performed in the closing ceremony of the Republican National Convention on September 3, 2008.
-He endorsed President Trump in 2016, 2020 and again in 2024.
-He remains a friend and ally to President Trump.
+He endorsed Donald Trump for president in 2016, 2020 and 2024.
 On April 7, 2015, Rich's song "Shuttin' Detroit Down" was featured in Senator Rand Paul's 2016 presidential campaign announcement.
 He later declared his support for presumptive nominee Donald Trump following Paul's exit from the race.
 Big & Rich would later perform at a pre-inaugural ceremony on January 19, 2017, after Trump's victory in the general election.
-On May 30, 2019, he released "Shut Up About Politics" featuring presenters of the Fox News Channel programme The Five.
+On May 30, 2019, he released "Shut Up About Politics" featuring presenters of the Fox News Channel program The Five.

 In July 2022, Rich released the politically charged "Progress", a song harshly condemning various "progressive" political ideologies.
 "Progress" reached No. 1, and stayed there for two consecutive weeks on the all-genre iTunes download chart.
-The following year, he released the similarly political song "I'm Offended", which landed in the Top 5 most downloaded songs on the iTunes all-genre chart.
-He also scored #1 download positions with his songs "Earth To God" and "Santa's Got A Dirty Job."
-His song "Revelation" was released in July 2024, and reached the #2 position on the all-genre iTunes download chart.

-In April 2023, Rich was one of many musicians to express support for the Bud Light boycott, announcing that he would no longer sell Anheuser-Busch products at his bar.
+The following year, he released the similarly political song "I'm Offended".
+In April 2023, Rich expressed support for the Bud Light boycott, announcing that he would no longer sell Anheuser-Busch products at his bar.
+In 2026, Rich made a post on the social media platform X advocating the use of the U.S. military to release Tina Peters, who was convicted in August 2024 on seven charges of engaging in a security breach to advance a false conspiracy theory of election fraud from custody in Colorado.
+Four of the convictions were for felonies.